KRAC: KPCO

 In the late 1960s, the call letters were changed to KPCO, calling itself "K-Plumas County."
 In 1976, the station moved to new state of the art studios in downtown Quincy.
 The signal got an upgrade, now using a new 5,000 watt transmitter, installed at the old site.
 From 6 a.m. to 8 a.m., disc jockey Andy Anderson, who was also Quincy’s fire chief, hosted a country music program.
 The rest of the day, it was programmed by Stan Castles who had radio experience in Texas.
 KPCO became a popular Top 40 radio station.
 By the late 1970s, KPCO switched to a middle of the road (MOR) format of popular adult music.

 KPCO was also an important source for daily news in Plumas County.
 A half-hour local newscast was broadcast each weekday morning from 8:00 to 8:30, with a live call-in talk show “People's Dialogue” from 8:30 to 9:00.
 There were hourly newscasts throughout the day with extended newscasts at noon and 4 p.m.
 News directors included Tom Guarino and Dan Adams, who went on to KHSL-TV in Chico, California and eventually on to KXTV, News10 in Sacramento for 27 years.

 In the early 1980s, KPCO was granted a license to broadcast full-time with limited power at night.
 Its commitment to Plumas County expanded as its signal strength increased to include much of the county.
 In the 1990s, longtime owner Ralph Wittick sold KPCO.

 KRAC

 As other radio stations signed on the air in Plumas County, KPCO was no longer the only choice.
 By the late 1990s, KPCO abandoned music programming and adopted a conservative talk show format.
 After a series of changes in ownership, KPCO went off the air.
 According to FCC records, the station went temporarily silent in 2007 due to financial problems.

 The station went back on the air under the ownership of the Independence Rock Media Group.
 The station moved its studios and transmitter to Red Bluff and it changed its call sign to KRAC on August 28, 2009.

-Popular culture

-"KRAC" was referenced in the June 21, 2007 episode of NBC's Studio 60 on the Sunset Strip as being a talk radio station with a pair of right wing morning hosts.
-At the time, "KRAC" represented a non-existent station, more than two years before that radio call sign would be used by 1370 AM in Northern California.